 - Now, in “Type” input bar enter “MM”, “MMM” or “MMMMMM”.

 - Click OK.

 |It’s easy to apply and doesn’t change the date but its format.||As the value is a date, when you copy and paste it somewhere else as values it will be a date, not text.
 If someone changes the format, month name will be lost.|

 All above methods can be used in different situations.
 But some of them are more frequently used.

+TEXT function is applicable in most of the situations.
+On the other hand, you also have power query to get months in few clicks.
 If you ask me, I use text function but these days I am more in love power query so I would also like to use it.